cdot/Hotpot/README.md

 # Weather
 Weather information is retireved from the UK Meteorological Office data service, via a simple API that can easily be overridden with your own weather service provider.
 The class "MetOffice" is the reference implementation.

+An API key is required to access weather information from the Met Office.
+These are available for free.